 ID3 in its pure form performs no backtracking in its search.
-Once it selects an attribute to test at a particular level in the tree, it never backtracks to reconsider this choice.
-ID3 uses all training examples at each step in the search to make statistically based decisions regarding how to refine its current hypothesis.
-This contrasts with methods that make decisions incrementally, based on individual training examples (e.g., FIND-S or CANDIDATEinformation gain) is that the resulting search is much less sensitive to errors in individual training examples.
+Once it selects an attribute to test at a particular level in the tree, it never backtracks to reconsider this choice.ID3 uses all training examples at each step in the search to make statistically based decisions regarding how to refine its current hypothesis.
+This contrasts with methods that make decisions incrementally, based on individual train- ing examples (e.g., FIND-S or CANDIDATE- ELIMINATION).
+One advantage of using statistical properties of all the examples (e.g., information gain) is that the resulting search is much less sensitive to errors in individual training examples.